IyadWalwil/IyadWalwil.github.io/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  # - icon: cv
+  - icon: cv
-  #   icon_pack: ai
+    icon_pack: ai
-  #   link: uploads/resume.pdf
+    link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am a research scientist at Sony AI in the Privacy-Preserving Machine Learning team ([cf. our blog post](https://ai.sony/blog/blog-035/)).

-I recently got interested by **Quantization-Aware Training (QAT)** in the Federated Learning context from both a theoretical in empirical point of view.
-Feel free to reach out if you want to collaborate!
+Previously, I was a PhD student at [Télécom Paris](https://www.telecom-paris.fr/), supervised by [Robert M. Gower](https://gowerrobert.github.io/).

 As far as possible, I try to **code efficient and reproducible experiments** through tested open source codes.
 I am contributing to the Python open source package **[RidgeSketch](https://github.com/facebookresearch/RidgeSketch)** (developed with FAIR New York) about sketch-and-project methods for the ridge regression problem.
 I also contributed to the Julia suite of stochastic optimization codes **[StochOpt](https://github.com/gowerrobert/StochOpt.jl)** and briefly to **[BenchOpt](https://github.com/benchopt/benchOpt)**.
 {style="text-align: justify;"}

+I recently got interested by **Quantization-Aware Training (QAT)** in the Federated Learning context from both a theoretical in empirical point of view.
+Feel free to reach out if you want to collaborate!